CodeBuds/Cri-v1/README.md

 _______
 ##### Usage
-Here is a list of all the commands that can be used in cri, you can see most updated with 'help' Install, to refrence use same application name as apt-get, this installs a graphical application<br>
+Here is a list of all the commands that can be used in cri, you can see most updated with 'help' Install, to reference use same application name as apt-get, this installs a graphical application<br>

     install <Ubuntu package name>
-Search, use same refrence as above, this lists all similar packages and descriptions<br>
+Search, use same reference as above, this lists all similar packages and descriptions<br>

     search <Ubuntu package name>
-Remove, use same refrence as above, this removes specified packages<br>
+Remove, use same reference as above, this removes specified packages<br>

     remove <Ubuntu package name>
-Run, use same refrence as above, run the graphical package<br>
+Run, use same reference as above, run the graphical package<br>

     run <Ubuntu package name>
 Stop, Stops all ubuntu processes<br>

     stop
 Update, updates and upgrades ubuntu system<br>

     update